 A simple example is a line: When we say that we draw the line and we see the line, there can be a paradox.
 If we read lines according to mathematical concept, we cannot see a line, because a line cannot have any area.
 But a line occurs on all four sides of a paper sheet, on the border of a plane and outside.
 Or it happens when two planes meet.
 To draw a real line on paper, the paper should be folded, then two planes meet, and a line is made.
 Also in a space, when two walls meet in a building, at the corner a line occurs.

-Shinae Kim’s line drawings are made by using different medias, such as sound, sculpture, drawing and performance.
+Shinae Kim’s line drawings are made by using different medias, such as sound, sculpture, and paper works.